Statement of purpose

 Staff will be provided with training so competent in dealing with management of medicines and the most common medical emergencies.

 Patient safety is of paramount importance to us and we implement recommended procedures to prevent cross infection and follows current Department of Health Technical Memorandum 01-05 recommendations for decontamination of equipment and premises.

 This means that we use disposable equipment whenever possible and that all other equipment is sterilised in an autoclave, in a separate sterilising room.
 Sterilised instruments are then packaged in sterilising pouches as per HTM guidelines.

 Our dental team will check there are sufficient quantities of instrument and materials for each clinical session taking in to account these decontamination procedures.

 Our equipment is maintained as per supplier’s instructions and with inspected by qualified engineers regularly, ensure these are recorded and immediate repairs made if required.

 Your patient records will be complete, accurate and eligible with written and electronic data securely stored and shared appropriately.

-We actively seek patient involvement and comments, feedback and suggestions; we conduct regular anonymous surveys of patients’ views on the services care and the treatment we provide plus a suggestion box in the waiting area.
+We actively want and seek your involvement with your comments, feedback and suggestions; we conduct regular anonymous surveys of patients’ views on the services care and the treatment we provide plus a comment card scheme in the waiting area.

 Appointment times, days and preferences are discussed to suit individual needs and preferences where possible and choice in respect of treatments provided and your wishes as to when you will be treated on specific days or by certain staff.